Compare the best rates from 32 car insurance companies in Alabama.

-The average annual car insurance premium in Alabama is $1,358, which is slightly lower than the national average of $1,427.
-For an in depth analysis on which insurance is right for you, we’ve done the research to help you find the cheapest rates!
+The average annual car insurance premium in Alabama is $1,358, slightly lower than the national average of $1,427.
+We’ve done the research to help you find the cheapest rates — read on for details!

-The cheapest car insurance in Alabama is Travelers at $799 annually, or about $67 per month.
-Travelers has a great user satisfaction rating of A++, which is the highest rating an insurance company can receive.
-Travelers also offers many discounts including for driving a hybrid or electric vehicle and safe-driving discounts.
+The cheapest car insurance in Alabama is Travelers, at $799 per year — or about $67 per month.
+Travelers' user satisfaction rating is A++, the highest rating an insurance company can receive.
+Travelers also offers discounts for driving a hybrid or electric vehicle, and for maintaining a clean driving record.

-Second is Cincinnati Insurance at $820 annually or just over $68 per month.
+Second is Cincinnati Insurance at $820 annually — or just over $68 per month.
 Cincinnati Insurance has a Superior financial strength rating, but its J.D.
-Power rating (how well they handle claims) is Not Rated.
-Their Not Rated standing is worth noting, but they do have a user satisfaction rating of A+.
+Power rating — how well the insurer handles claims — is Not Rated.
+The company's Not Rated standing is worth noting, but it does hold a user satisfaction rating of A+.

-USAA rounds out the top three at $913 annually, or right at $76 monthly.
-USAA might be slightly more expensive than the top two, but they have major benefits.
-USAA’s financial strength rating is Superior, meaning they have the power to keep your assets safe.
-Also, like Travelers, USAA has a high user satisfaction rating of A++.
-Lastly, USAA has the highest J.D.
-Power rating of the top three with a 5 out of 5 score.
+USAA rounds out the top three at $913 annually ($76 monthly).
+USAA might be slightly more expensive than the top two, but it offers major benefits.
+USAA’s financial strength rating is Superior, meaning the company can keep your assets safe.
+Like Travelers, USAA's user satisfaction rating is A++.
+USAA has the highest J.D.
+Power rating of the top three, with a score of 5 out of 5.

 A high J.D.
 Power rating means the insurance carrier’s customers rated their overall insurance claims experiences well.
-For a more in depth analysis on ratings, visit J.D.
+For a more in-depth analysis of Alabama insurance company ratings, reference J.D.
 Power’s claims satisfaction study.

-Here’s the bottom line—if you live in or near the most populated cities in Alabama, you’re going to pay more for car insurance than in other areas of Alabama.
-However, the difference in cost between the most expensive rates and the cheapest rates is minimal.
+Here’s the bottom line: if you live in or near the most populated cities in Alabama, you’re going to pay more for car insurance than you would in other areas of Alabama.

 Fairfield wins the award for most expensive car insurance in Alabama with an annual premium of $1,579 compared to the state average of $1,358.
-Close behind is Dolomite and Mulga, each with higher premiums than the mega populated city of Birmingham.
-The top 10 most expensive cities for car insurance have annual premiums of at least $200 more than the state average.
-Alabama’s capital, Montgomery, doesn’t even round out the list.
+Close behind are Dolomite and Mulga, each with higher premiums than the larger Birmingham.
+The top 10 most expensive Alabama cities for car insurance have annual premiums of at least $200 more than the state average.
+Alabama’s capital, Montgomery, doesn’t even make the list.
 Check out the graph above to see which cities topped the list.

 Using a vehicle for business will cost you the most with insurance providers at an average annual price of about $1,430.
 The cheapest use for your vehicle is on a farm, with an annual average of $1,265, but you must be able to legally define yourself as a farmer before you can register your vehicle as a farm vehicle.

-Using your vehicle for pleasure or a 15-mile work commute will cost you relatively the same, at about $1,347.
-If your commute is greater than 15 miles, your rates will jump to an average of $1,358.
-These numbers show you only pay slightly more, about $11 more per year, for a longer commute, so it is still worth it to make the trip.
+Using your vehicle for pleasure or a 15-mile work commute will cost you relatively the same — about $1,347 per year.
+If your commute is longer than 15 miles, your rates will jump to an average of $1,358.
+These numbers show you only pay slightly more, about $11 more per year, for a longer commute.

-Alabama’s state minimum insurance requirement is liability coverage.
-Liability insurance covers injury costs and lost wages that you cause to another driver, their vehicle and any of their passengers.
+Alabama requires liability coverage, at a minimum.
+Liability insurance covers injury costs and lost wages that you cause to another driver, their vehicle, or any of their passengers.
 Liability coverage will not cover bodily injury to yourself or the cost of your own property damage in the event you are at fault in an accident.

 If you are a teen or parent of a teen looking to get car insurance, you’re going to pay over $7,000 annually if you live in Mulga, Dolomite, or Fairfield.